 Over the course of the 2019/2020 academic year, the Sawyer Seminar will support a series of events—including over 20 lectures by renowned visiting scholars and artists, a film series, and public art performances that engage with questions of national identity, national belonging, intersectional identities (related to race/ethnicity, gender, sexuality, class, etc.), and Latina/o/x peoples.
 “Imagining Latinidades” draws from critical approaches in the humanities and social sciences to address how peoples of Latin American and Caribbean descent see themselves and are seen by others in the United States.
 As such, the Seminar will move across different geographies and histories to explore how Latina/o/x communities consistently and continuously disrupt and are disrupted by dominant and dominating articulations of nation, nationhood, and belonging.
 The Seminar will also proceed through a set of questions related to civic and social identities, migration, representation, and constructions of U.S. Latinidades, while still remaining cognizant of ever-shifting hemispheric ties across the Americas.
 Given the recent jolting shifts in discourse, public policy, and persistent everyday lived effects of coloniality, the place of Latina/o/x peoples in the United States has never been more uncertain.
 Thus, the Seminar’s interest in how articulations of national belonging (particularly those that exclude Latina/o/x folks) puncture the social fabric of the United States, underscores a productive tension that resists historical amnesia while imagining and creating alternative practices of identification.
 More information is available in the press release.

-Doctoral candidates pursuing research in Latina/o/x Studies from any department at the University of Iowa are encouraged to apply, with ABD students preferred.
+Doctoral candidates pursuing research in critical and/or comparative race and ethnic studies from any department at the University of Iowa are encouraged to apply, with ABD students preferred.
 Please send the following to email@example.com as a single PDF document.

 - A 2-page description of your dissertation project, including an explanation of how your research interests align with the topic of the Mellon-Sawyer seminar.